Cosmicflows-4: All Together

 \section{All Together}

-In the sections above there have been discussions of the MCMC merging of sub-samples within discrete methodologies.
-In these cases, the analysis of targets in common have been made in separate studies.
+In the sections above, we have discussed the MCMC merging of subsamples within discrete methodologies.
+In these cases, the analysis of targets in common has been made in separate studies.
 Perhaps there have been independent observations, or distinct analysis procedures, but the premise is that there should be consistency in distance measurements by the same technique.
 Scatter in multiple measures to the same galaxy should be (and are found to be) modest compared with the characteristic uncertainties in a method.

 By contrast, distance information to a given galaxy by multiple methodologies is too rare to provide robust binding of the ensemble.
-For example, if among the early-type FP and a late-type TF samples there is a galaxy in common (there are 67 cases among a total of 55,000 possible) then the result from at least one of the two contributions is suspect, given probable type confusion.
-Then the overlaps involving SBF and supernovae of either types Ia or II are modest because these samples are modest.
-For the merging of these methodologies we must look to coincidences in group affiliations.
+For example, if among the early-type FP and a late-type TF samples there is a galaxy in common (there are 67 cases among a total of 55,000 possible), then the result from at least one of the two contributions is suspect, given probable type confusion.
+Then the overlaps involving SBF and SNe of either type Ia or II are modest because these samples are modest.
+For the merging of these methodologies, we must look to coincidences in group affiliations.

 The 55,681 galaxies with distances by at least one of these five sources find their way into 37,838 groups, including groups of one.
 Some of the groups are well represented.
-For example, in the case of the Coma Cluster (Abell\,1656; 1PGC\,44715), there are 209 FP measures, 50 TF measures, 7 SNIa hosts and 2 SNII hosts.
-In the adjacent Leo Cluster (Abell\,1367, 1PGC\,36487) the numbers are 66, 49, 2 and 1, respectively.
-In the more distant Hercules Cluster (Abell\,2147/51, 1PGC\,56962) there are 193 FP contributions, 60 by TF, and 2 SNIa.
-In the nearby Virgo Cluster (1PGC\,41220) we find 32 FP, 49 TF, an impressive 132 SBF, and 4 SNIa.
+For example, in the case of the Coma Cluster (Abell\,1656; 1PGC\,44715), there are 209 FP measures, 50 TF measures, seven SN Ia hosts and two SN II hosts.
+In the adjacent Leo Cluster (Abell\,1367, 1PGC\,36487) the numbers are 66, 49, 2, and 1, respectively.
+In the more distant Hercules Cluster (Abell\,2147/51, 1PGC\,56962) there are 193 FP contributions, 60 by TF, and two SN Ia.
+In the nearby Virgo Cluster (1PGC\,41220) we find 32 FP, 49 TF, an impressive 132 SBF, and four SN Ia.
 Overall, there are 694 groups with FP$-$TF intersections.
 SBF has 67 intersections with FP and 142 intersections with TF, cumulatively in 161 groups.

-To this juncture TRGB, CPLR, and maser contributions have not been mentioned.
+At this juncture, TRGB, CPLR, and maser contributions have not been mentioned.
 These elements require special care because the targets are close by and the measurements are accurate enough to resolve their constituent groups.
-Indeed, attention needs to be paid to this concern with SBF and SNIa targets within $\sim2000$~\kms.
+Indeed, attention needs to be paid to this concern with SBF and SN Ia targets within $\sim2000$~\kms.